19hours/sg-statutes/Acts/Feeding Stuffs Act.md

 2\.
 In this Act, unless the context otherwise requires —

+“Agency” means the Singapore Food Agency established by the Singapore Food Agency Act 2019;

+[Act 11 of 2019 wef 01/04/2019]

 “animal feed” means organic or mineral substances or mixtures of such substances used for the feeding of animals;

 “authorised officer” means any person appointed under section 3(2) by the Director-General to be an authorised officer;

-“Authority” means the Agri-food and Veterinary Authority established under section 3 of the Agri-food and Veterinary Authority Act 2000 (Act 16 of 2000);
+[Deleted by Act 11 of 2019 wef 01/04/2019]

 “compound feed” means products which, when administered in the quantities prescribed, are adequate under normal management conditions to afford to normal animals of the species and class concerned the full range of nutritional ingredients in their diet necessary for the breeding or rearing of exemplary specimens of animals;

-“Director-General” means the Director-General, Agri-food and Veterinary Services appointed under section 3(1) of the Animals and Birds Act (Cap.
-7);
+“Director-General” means the Director-General, Food Administration appointed under section 3(1) of the Sale of Food Act (Cap.
+283);

+[Act 11 of 2019 wef 01/04/2019]

 “feed concentrate” means such feed as is designed to supplement or balance the basic ingredients of a feed ratio to afford normal animals full nourishment and includes mineral mixtures;